Finnur Freyr Stefánsson: Club career

 Finnur started his coaching career as an assistant to Herbert Arnarson on KR men's team in 2004 and served there until 2008.
 He was the head coach of the KR women's team during the 2012-2013 season and in 2013, he was hired as the head coach of the KR men's team.
 On 30 April 2017 he won the Icelandic championship with KR for the fourth consecutive season, earning him the nickname "Finnur sem allt vinnur" (English: "Finn(ur) that everything Wins").

 Finnur was named coach of the year in the Úrvalsdeild karla in 2014 and 2016.

 On 28 April 2018, Finnur won his fifth straight Icelandic championship after KR defeated Tindastóll in the Úrvalsdeild finals.
 After the season he was named the Úrvalsdeild Karla Coach of the Year for the third time in his career.
 On 5 June 2018, KR announced that Finnur had decided to step down as head coach.

 In August 2018, Finnur was hired as a junior team coach with Valur.
 On 14 April 2019, Finnur guided the Valur women's team in game four of its semi-finals playoffs series against KR in the absence of head coach Darri Freyr Atlason, who was serving a one game suspension.
 Valur won the game and advanced to the Úrvalsdeild finals.

 In June 2019, Finnur was hired as the head coach of Horsens IC of the Danish Basketligaen.
 He guided the team to the Danish Cup finals where it lost to the Bakken Bears in February 2020.
 He left the club in May 2020 after the season had been canceled due to the coronavirus pandemic in Denmark.

 On 4 May 2020, Finnur Freyr was hired as the head coach of Valur men's team with a two-year contract.
-On May 18 2022, he won his sixt national championship after Valur defeated Tindastóll in the Úrvalsdeild finals.
+On 18 May 2022 he won his sixth national championship after Valur defeated Tindastóll in the Úrvalsdeild finals.

 On 2 October 2022, he won the Icelandic Super Cup with Valur.

 On 14 January 2023, he guided Valur to its first Icelandic Cup win in 40 years, after the team defeated Stjarnan in the Cup final.
+He led Valur to a Úrvalsdeild finals rematch against Tindastóll but this time the Tindastóll came out on top, winning the series 3–2.

+On 24 September 2023, he won the Icelandic Super Cup again after Valur defeated Tindastóll 80–72.

+On 22 March 2025, he won the Icelandic Cup after Valur defeated KR in the Cup finals, 96–78.